 SOLUTION: Think about what you are currently tracking, is it working or are you focusing on the wrong goals?
 Rethink your goal setting strategies!

-2. Tracking the Habit in your bullet journal, itself is not enough for behavior change
+2. Tracking Habits in your bullet journal, itself is not enough for behavior change

 Dr. Mike Bishop Founder, Summerland Camp Track at Camp Pocono Trails, talks to use about his learnings from coaching young adults;